westial/waterarmy/README.md

 ## Introduction

-I have 3 plants in my workspace and there are some periods during year that I cannot water them properly, for vacations, travels, etc. I needed some kind of automated watering system.
+There are 3 plants in my workspace and during some periods during year I cannot water them properly, vacation, travel, etc. I needed some kind of automated watering system.

-Other personal motives were that I'm getting introduced in IoT technologies, and I wanted to learn about LoRa communication.
+Moreover personal motivations like going deep into IoT and LoRa appliances and so on.

 ## Prototype